britton-jb/sentinel/README.md

 [license]: http://opensource.org/licenses/MIT

 #### FIXME vv
-- It should raise error at run/compile time if it can't find those routes for the router helper
+- It should raise error at run/compile time if it can't find the appropriate root level mounted ueberauth routes
-- Add a route to verify the token is legit and return the user
+- Add a route to verify the token is legit and return the user to the json api

 - on change password kill password reset token
 - ensure email gets downcased on insert, in the model (see if in